 - The Headteacher is in charge of the maintenance of the school site and its buildings.
-All staff have a responsibility to notify the Caretaker of any defects they find via the defect reporting book (add local arrangements in here).
-The Caretaker is responsible for arranging repairs, either directly via a contractor or by reporting defects to NCC Property Services Help Desk (for those schools which take advantage of this SLA).
+All staff have a responsibility to notify the Caretaker of any defects they find via the defect reporting book.
+The Caretaker is responsible for arranging repairs, either directly via a contractor or by reporting defects the Headteacher or Admin Officer to be passed on to NCC Property Services Help Desk.
 The Property Help Desk can be reached by telephoning 01670 624843 or by using their on-line portal.
 The need for emergency repairs should be notified in the same manner.
-This will enable Property Services to prioritise and assign workloads accordingly and will allow requests for work to be traceable. - The School has developed a contractors induction pack (model available on health and safety team webpage) and an HSC1 form is completed to record the essential exchange of H&S information between the school and the contractor in relation to works to be undertaken.
-The Caretaker is responsible for liaison with Property Services staff (where appropropriate) and contractors in order to coordinate any necessary safety precautions during the progress of any building/site maintenance.
+This will enable Property Services to prioritise and assign workloads accordingly and will allow requests for work to be traceable. - The School has developed a contractors induction pack and an HSC1 form is completed to record the essential exchange of H&S information between the school and the contractor in relation to works to be undertaken.
+The Caretaker is responsible for liaison with Property Services staff (where appropriate) and contractors in order to coordinate any necessary safety precautions during the progress of any building/site maintenance.
 This may entail completion of the HSC1 form, when required.
-The schools consistent application of HSC1 and N1 processes is essential in ensuring that are asbestos in-situ is not disturbed.
+The school's consistent application of HSC1 and N1 processes is essential in ensuring that any asbestos in-situ is not disturbed.
 (SHSM: J2) - Those schools which choose to commission services independently must ensure that the protocols detailed in section E3 are implemented.
 In particular, construction work must not commence unless an N1 form has been completed and approved by Property Services.
 It is particularly important that the specification for any alternative statutory inspection and testing services is comparable to services commissioned by Property Services.
 Additionally, the headteacher must be fully aware of ongoing Duty Holder responsibilities to ensure arrangements are adequate and any essential remedial actions highlighted are dealt with appropriately.
 (SHSM: J1)